 - The calibration provider performs accurate adjustments and repairs.
 While calibration is essential, it’s only part of the process.
 You will need to make sure that routine adjustments and minor repairs are also included.

 - Confirm that your partner performs necessary adjustments and repairs to meet specifications.
 When an instrument is out of specification, there are two ways to fix the problem — adjust the relevant part or, if it’s broken, repair the part.
 Adjustments can often return an instrument to specification.
 A calibration provider that does both delivers enormous value.
 Those that can’t resolve the issues often ship the unit to the manufacturer for repair; this outsourcing greatly increases downtime and cost.

 - Make sure your partner uses genuine parts from the original equipment manufacturer.
 Unfortunately, counterfeit parts are prevalent in the marketplace.
 Parts that don’t match the original design of the instrument can cause overheating and early failures.
-If you’re seeking short-term cost savings, it simply isn’t worth the risk.
+Short-term cost savings from using a less comprehensive calibration provider simply isn’t worth the risk.

 - Verify quick and reliable turnaround times for calibration and repair.
 In manufacturing, every minute of downtime can mean a substantial profit loss.
 In R&D, each day of downtime can mean a time-to-market delay.
 Turnaround time is increasingly important in today’s hyper-competitive marketplace.